Mary Kouyoumdjian

 Commission by Brooklyn Youth Chorus for BYC and Kronos Quartet

-chorus (soprano/alto), string quartet, audio playback / 10'
+chorus (soprano/alto), string quartet, audio playback (STRING ORCHESTRA VERSION AVAILABLE) / 10'

 There are many factors that can contribute to gender inequality in the workplace, from historical views to culturally imposed biases.
 I’m particularly interested in the idea that an individual’s level of confidence in their identity and abilities – or lack of confidence – can affect how they deal with gender barriers.
 Become Who I Am is comprised of interviews I recorded with members of the Brooklyn Youth Chorus, who ranged from 13 to 17 years of age.
 Volunteers were asked to share what they were passionate about, when they felt most confident and/or insecure, to respond to a series of gender inequality statistics, and to brainstorm solutions to the disparity in numbers.
 Out of their responses, I constructed the libretto and prerecorded backing track.